FLORIDA HOA’S: Issuing a Fine for Violating the Governing Documents

 In a nutshell, the current process for imposing a fine on a member can be quickly summed up as follows:

-Once it has been determined that a member is in violation of the Governing Documents, the first step is to provide the member a warning and the opportunity to cure the violation within a reasonable time (I recommend 30 days, but it ultimately depends upon the alleged violation).
-If the member fails to take corrective action, then the BOD must hold a duly noticed meeting to vote whether to impose a fine and set the amount of the fine not to exceed $100.00 per violation (unless your association’s governing documents provide otherwise).
-After the BOD votes to impose a fine or fines against a member and the amount to be levied, the fine is not considered valid and enforceable until the HOA provides the member with 14-days’ notice that the BOD has voted to impose a fine against the member and that the member has the opportunity to be heard before the HOA’s Violation Committee.
-This notice must clearly state the date, time, and place of the hearing and the reason for the hearing.
+Once a member has been determined to violate the Governing Documents, the first step is to provide a warning and the opportunity to cure the violation within a reasonable time (I recommend 30 days, but it ultimately depends upon the alleged violation).
+Suppose the member fails to take corrective action.
+In that case, the BOD must hold a duly noticed meeting to vote on whether to impose a fine and set the amount of the fine not to exceed $100.00 per violation (unless your association’s governing documents provide otherwise).
+After the BOD votes to impose a fine or fines against a member and the amount to be levied, the fine is not considered valid and enforceable until the HOA provides the member with 14 days’ notice that the BOD has voted to impose a fine against the member and that the member has the opportunity to be heard before the HOA’s Violation Committee.
+This notice must clearly state the hearing's date, time, and place and the reason for the hearing.

 A few other things that I believe are important regarding fines are as follows:

-• if a member continues to be in violation of the Governing Documents, the HOA has the ability to impose a fine for the violation (after it has been imposed by the Violation Committee) on a daily basis as long as the violation is ongoing.
-Please review the Governing Documents to determine your HOA specific requirements.
+- Suppose a member continues to violate the Governing Documents.
+In that case, the HOA can impose a fine for the violation (after the Violation Committee has imposed it) daily as long as it is ongoing.
+Please review the Governing Documents to determine your HOA-specific requirements.

-• A member is not only responsible for his or her conduct but also that of the member’s tenants, guests, and invitees.
+- A member is responsible for his or her conduct and that of the member’s tenants, guests, and invitees.

-If you are not sure if your HOA governing documents comply with current statutes or you are uncertain about your HOA’s current practices, you should consult a knowledgeable attorney at Chesser & Barr, P.A. for assistance.
+If you are unsure if your HOA governing documents comply with current statutes or are uncertain about your HOA’s current practices, you should consult a knowledgeable attorney at Chesser & Barr, P.A. for assistance.

 Don't navigate Florida HOA statutes alone.
 Contact Chesser & Barr, P.A. for more information today.